zwcrowley/blackstone/README.md

 sure to reach out with any ideas for the package or issues!

-If you encounter a clear bug or need any help with this package, please reach out to me on the Google Chat space, direct message me or email.
+If you encounter a clear bug or need any help with this package, please reach out to Zack Crowley on the Google Chat space, direct message, or email at <zcrowley@blackstoneevaluation.com>.